nevarok/NeSteppedAnimation/README.md

 To install the NeSteppedAnimation plugin, follow these steps:

 1. **Purchase the Plugin:**
-    - Visit the Unreal Engine Marketplace and search for "NeSteppedAnimation."
+    - Use __[link](https://www.unrealengine.com/marketplace/en-US/product/nesteppedanimation-stepped-animation-for-unreal-engine)__ or visit the Unreal Engine Marketplace and search for "NeSteppedAnimation."
     - Purchase the plugin from the Marketplace.

 2. **Install through Epic Games Launcher:**